Notice to agencies; determination of surplus.

 Houses left overnight.

-or dark house left on the ice overnight must be marked with reflective material on each side of the house.
+A fish house or dark house left on the ice overnight must be marked with reflective material on each side of the house.
 The reflective material must measure a total area of no less than two square inches on each side of the house.
 Violation of this subdivision is not subject to subdivision 8 or section 97A.301.

 Confiscation of unlawful structures; civil penalty.